webqit/webqit-community.docs/oohtml/README.md

 *Details are in the [Subscript](subscript) documentation.
 Learn more about the event-based runtime, deep observability, bindings, the API, error handling, and the polyfill support.*

+## Examples
+We're putting together a collection of examples in the [examples](examples) section.

 ## Next Steps
 This introduction to OOHTML hopefully gives you a good overview of what each feature does.
 It becomes even more exciting when you check each feature out in detail.
-You definitely also want to try everything out by including the OOHTML polyfill on a blank page, pasting the code examples and running them right on your browser. ([Here are some more examples to try](examples).)
+You definitely also want to try everything out by including the OOHTML polyfill on a blank page, pasting the code examples and running them right on your browser.
 Your personal experience may have something to give back in some way to OOHTML's development.

 Also, if you'd like us to feature your usecase with OOHTML, do reach out via any of the means mentioned below.